chaoss/wg-ai-alignment/moderation/README.md

 * https://github.com/ansible/ansible/pull/84923#issuecomment-2777540712
 * https://github.com/ansible/ansible/issues/84909#issuecomment-2775920368
 * [Ocaml](https://github.com/ocaml/ocaml/pull/14369): using AI tools with a niche programming language, resulting in nearly directly lifting someone elses code, including headers and attribution
+* [Castle Game Engine](https://forum.castle-engine.io/t/for-you-with-ia/2048/4)  : Forum thread with "IA" where user produced code with AI that looks similar to using Castle Game Engine... but in fact is not correct.
+The code is using obsolete or never-existing engine API, and (worse) goes against some of our recommended practices, in effect making the code unportable (it can only work on desktop, not mobile or web).
+This is problematic, as the AI code is not even a good starting point -- if you just fix it, following compiler errors, making minimal changes, you may get something that works (at least with some older engine version) but is in fact a bad starting point, not portable, not organized to scale to larger projects.
+* [Submission to "modern Pascal" book](https://github.com/modern-pascal/modern-pascal-introduction/issues/28) The prose looks professional but is just factually wrong in many points.
+The linked issue contains also my long nice answer explaining it, so that human submitter (who wanted to do good and was just misled by AI) understands the problem.

 ## Credits
 Thanks to the CHAOSS AI alignment working group and Sviatoslav Sydorenko for the sources that made the initial version of this list